Algorithmic-Warfare/MUD-DApp-Scaffold/packages/client/README.md

 # Client Application

-A React-based client for interacting with blockchain systems, built with Vite and TypeScript, featuring MUD integration for state management and blockchain operations.
+A React-based client for interacting with MUD systems, built with Vite and TypeScript, featuring MUD integration for state management and blockchain operations.

 ## Features